-- One Dyslexia trained teaching assistant

-- One Dyslexia trained teacher

-- SENCO trained and very experienced in a variety of SEN, especially children's behavioural and emotional needs.
+- All teaching assistants are trained in Dyslexia trained. - SENCO trained and very experienced in a variety of SEN, especially children's behavioural and emotional needs. - We work in partnership with a range of statutory and non-statutory services in East Sussex, such as support from the Educational Psychology team, the CLASS team,

-We work in partnership with a range of statutory and non-statutory services in East Sussex, such as support from the Educational Psychology team, the CLASS team, Speech and language support from the integrated services team as well as Occupational Therapy.
+Speech and language support from the integrated services team as well as Occupational Therapy.